 Take a drive in one of our Defenders and select the trail you would like to follow.
 Set your own pace and stop to enjoy the views and attractions as you wish.
 Golden Circle, Reykjanes Peninsula, Borgarfjörður and more great trails to follow.

-The road to Volcano Huts Þórsmörk is a 4x4 F-road with unbridged rivers.
+The Þórsmerkurvegur road number F249 to Volcano Huts Þórsmörk is a 4x4 F-road with unbridged rivers.
 Small rental cars are not allowed on this road.
 Make sure your rental car is a 4x4 and F-Road approved.
 Even with a 4x4, you cannot cross the last river to Volcano Huts, the Krossá River.
+View here on Google maps

 Park your car and hop on the bus to get safely across the Krossá River.
 Get bus tickets here.